rashiddilkash/The-Way-to-Go/README.md

 # Go

 This repository documents my go learnings.
+We will be following educative.io course on Go.